19 Fun & Free (or cheap) Things to do in Asheville

 3. Explore the fantastic art scene

 The Asheville Art Museum is worth a look if you have the extra time.
-It’s conveniently located downtown, open everyday but Sunday, and is completely free to visit.
+It’s conveniently located downtown, open everyday but Sunday, and is completely free to visit the first full weekend of every month for Bank of American cardholders.
 While the collection is not huge, you will find an impressive selection of regional Southeastern American pieces.

 Location: 2 S Pack Square, Asheville, NC 28801.
 Hours: 10am-5pm